Contacts

 Your support can help provide warmth to families facing another freezing season.
 Even one donation can help deliver firewood or briquettes to a home in need.

-Click here to donate and help keep families in Kherson warm this winter
+Click here to donate and help keep families in Kherson warm this winter.

 A Message from Eugene Bondarenko in Ukraine

-“I wanted to share some examples of families who received these briquettes.
-I remember one couple – people who were not healthy – this family couldn’t afford to make fire in their fireplace.
+Yevheniy (Eugene) Bondarenko is our trusted liaison in Ukraine.
+“I wanted to share an example of a family who received these briquettes.
+I remember one couple (people who were not healthy) couldn’t afford to make fire in their fireplace.
 They were walking around, in the fields, trying to collect little branches to start a fire at least for a little bit not to freeze to death.
 This family had no money for life.
 And when we found out about their need, we came and gave them some briquettes.
 They had tears in their eyes.
 They were so thankful.
-They were able not to just be warm, but to survive that harsh winter.
-This is what would stay in their hearts – that at the time of need Christians came, prayed and helped them in their need.
+They were able not only to stay warm, but to survive that harsh winter.”